 The Cancer Foundation is the largest private funder of cancer research in Finland.
 It annually disburses over €5 million for cancer research, mostly direct research projects.
 The Cancer Foundation’s assistance is mainly for conducting long-term research and for well-established teams of researchers.
 The Cancer Foundation also provides support for completing doctoral dissertations.

-The Cancer Society of Finland consists of 12 provincial cancer societies and six national patient organisations.
+The Cancer Society of Finland consists of 12 regional cancer societies and six national patient organisations.
 The CSF maintains the Finnish Cancer Registry.
 The Finnish Cancer Foundation is a charitable organisation and the main private funder of cancer research in the country.

 The activities carried out by the Cancer Society of Finland are varied, professional and influential.
 The Cancer Society works at local and national level throughout the country.
 It strives to support people with cancer, prevent the disease and reduce the harm that it causes.
 The Cancer Society’s task is to produce, interpret and disseminate information and provide advice, support and services for cancer patients and their loved ones.